 It’s more than just working with numbers

-Numeracy is the mathematical equivalent of Literacy.
 Numeracy is not simply the ability to calculate with numbers and symbols.
 It has a broader definition and involves the wider uses of mathematics in our lives.
 It encompasses the ability to put mathematical knowledge and skills to functional use as well as the ability to pose and solve mathematical problems in a variety of situations and having the interest and motivation to do so.

 The easiest way to help your child is to engage them with number-related activities.
 These might be calculations with money, talking about bills, finding the best deals, etc. Numeracy is largely about using maths to solve problems, and reasoning, which can come into so many things that adults often take for granted, but that are perhaps not so obvious for a teenager.